architsharma97/VisualDialog/README.md

 ./init.sh
 '''

-This will setup the "Data" folder and download the dataset automatically.
+This will do a setup up the repository for use.